Any amount due and able to be paid by a former employer of the person is considered to be a liquid asset, except for amounts that are rolled over.

 Explanation: The net liability is the GST collected less the input tax credits which are deducted from the amount payable to the ATO.

-The recipient MUST supply evidence of GST registration otherwise the amounts will be included in the calculation of the LAWP under SSAct section 14A Liquid assets test definitions.
+The recipient MUST supply evidence of GST registration otherwise the amounts will be included in the calculation of the LAWP under SSAct section 14A Social Security benefit liquid assets test definitions.

 The recipient MUST supply evidence at the end of the payment quarter that the amount was paid to the ATO otherwise an overpayment will be raised and debt recovery will commence.